-One balloonophile informed the group that they may have been breastfed too long, according to what their mother told them.
-This led the group to decide that that anecdotal attempt to refute the Freudian, breastfeeding theory, meant that the theory itself must be anecdotal.
+One balloonophile informed the group that they might have been breastfed too long, according to what their mother told them.
+This led the group to decide that that anecdotal attempt to refute the Freudian, breastfeeding theory meant that the theory itself must be anecdotal.
 Various members began offering other theories that they’d heard, or read on the internet.
-These theories appeared to be placed on a tee for other members to bat out of the park.
+These theories appeared teed up for other members to bat out of the park.
 It wasn’t long before each member offered a theory, and another batted it down with what appeared to be a rehearsed answer.

-I was nothing more than a quiet observer at this point in the meeting.
+I was a quiet observer at this point.
+Nothing more and nothing less.
 I smiled at many of the descriptions of the fetish, and my smile was polite.
 I even allowed most of the rejections of theories to pass by without comment.
-It wasn’t in my nature to remain silent for long periods of time, however, and this aspect of my personality was even more difficult to maintain as the attempts to defeat what these individuals believed to be anecdotal theories were so anecdotal.
+It wasn’t in my nature to remain silent for long periods, however, and this aspect of my personality was even more difficult to maintain, as the attempts to defeat what these individuals believed to be anecdotal theories were so anecdotal.

 “Everyone is not a damned anomaly!”
 I said.

 I looked out on the group, and they were shocked.
 They appeared to have never heard a rant start in this manner, and I presumed that few had.
 I realized, in the space of the silence that followed that outburst, that I was a bit ahead of myself, and that I had overstepped my station in this group by questioning them in such a manner.

 “I’m sorry,” I proceeded, now that it was too late to take it all back.
 “It just gnaws at me that people invest so much energy on telling people what they are not, and they fail to invest any thought into how they came to be.